barryclark/jekyll-now/_posts/2020-11-24-Angel-investing-Part-3.md

 resulted in radically smaller operating costs (no branches, less staff, simpler IT systems).
 But what are the tangible benefits for the customer?
 Is the customer's life made substantially easier? <sup>[2](#footnote_2)</sup> Are there economic benefits and incentives for the customer?
-If the benefits are limited, is there a convincing story or ["higher purpose"][15] that the company embodies, which would do the trick?
+If the benefits are limited, is there a convincing story or ["higher purpose"][15] that the innovation embodies, which would do the trick?
 Are the incentives and business story enough for the customer to adopt the offering (and also abandon the competitors)?
 Will the customer's perception and experience be superior to other offerings?
 How will that be?